paulipa/sico-wiki/community/coalition-corporations/3gods.md

 ## Where are we located?

-Currently, we are living in Nullsec space with Evictus who are members of Legacy Coalition.
+We are living in Nullsec space with Valkyrie Alliance who are members of Fire Coalition.

 ## What do we offer?